 I always admire beautiful and distinct landscapes.
-Landscapes that put me in a moment of awe, and offer me a sense of wonderment, even if for a fraction of second.
+Landscapes that put me in a moment of awe, and allow a sense of wonderment, even if for a fraction of a second.
 And it was one of those days as I happened to explore a part of the Bohemian and Saxon Switzerland Park and walked along its many giant sandstone cliffs and steep canyons.

 Before anything, I’d like to clear out that the Bohemian and Saxon Switzerland Park is, in no way, a part of Switzerland.
-It got its name in the 18th century, when two Swiss artists called it Saxon Switzerland, as it reminded them of the landscape back home in Switzerland.
+It got its name in the 18th century, when two Swiss artists called it as Switzerland, because it reminded them of the landscape back home in Switzerland.

 Straddling between the Czech and German border, the park is divided, almost evenly, between the two countries, with just a slightly bigger portion of it falling on the German side (where it’s known as the Saxon Switzerland Park) and the remaining in the Czech Republic (where it’s known as Bohemian Switzerland National Park).
 Amazingly, the two countries work together to manage and protect the entire region, and you barely find a difference between the landscape and its sheer beauty, as you explore the region from either side.